Grant & Aid

 FACTS is the tuition management and grant and aid platform used by the schools in the Archdiocese of Baltimore.
 All families are required to create an account with FACTS to manage their tuition payments.
 The grant and aid application is housed on the same platform for every school, parish, and the Archdiocese of Baltimore assistance.
 Therefore, a family need apply only once for possible support from these various sources.
 More information about FACTS can be found here.

 The Broadening Options and Opportunities for Students Today (BOOST) Program provides scholarships for some students who are eligible for the free or reduced–price meals program to attend eligible nonpublic schools.
-Awards are granted based on household income, with the lowest income served first.The BOOST program for the 2019-2020 school year is governed by language in Senate Bill 125 of the 2019 legislative session (the Fiscal 2020 Budget Bill).2019-2020 BOOST Application is open!
-Applicants have until midnight on April 17, 2019 to submit applications.
-Click here to view instructions and start the application.
+Awards are granted based on household income, with the lowest income served first.The BOOST program is governed by language in Senate Bill 125 .
+Click here to view application instructions and deadlines.

 For information, contact email@example.com